Covid vaccines need to be more accessible for workers who can't easily take time off, expert says. Or the US may face a winter surge - KTVZ

 When the FDA does authorize a vaccine for them, Fauci said he hopes children and teens won’t hesitate.

-Adding millions more people to the vaccinated population will make a big difference in terms of building up population immunity, Dr. Ashish Jha, dean of the Brown University School of Health, told CNN.
+Adding millions more people to the vaccinated population would make a big difference in terms of building up population immunity, Dr. Ashish Jha, dean of the Brown University School of Health, told CNN.

 Pfizer and Moderna are testing their vaccines in children as young as 6 months old and expect to ask the FDA for EUAs covering infants and children later this year.